capitalone/json-syntax/README.md

 Once you install `tox` in your preferred python, running it is just `tox`.

-(Caveat: `poetry install` is now breaking in `tox` because `pip` has changed: it now tries to create a dist in _pip-wheel-metadata_ each time.
-I'm nuking that directory, but most likely there's some new config variable to hunt down.)

 ### Notes

 <b id="f1">1</b>: Writing the encoder is deceptively easy because the instances in